Gamer Centered Laser Tag Equipment

 We've sold our brand of Laser Tag Equipment to Operators in the UK, USA, Australia, and more than 55 other countries.
 Battlefield Sports commercial Laser Tag equipment is designed for businesses and individuals, just like you, who seek a robust and quality solution.
 We work with ambitious businesses who understand that investing in quality equipment enables the ability to grow their organization and embrace the future.

-New in 2020, is the updated live-gaming software plus the new scoreboard and game-management apps.
+Coming soon in 2021, is the latest live gaming engine software, updated live-gaming software plus the new scoreboard and game-management apps.

 We make laser tag equipment so business people can create memorable events for their players.

 It is a gamer-centered approach.

 Supporting 12+ themes with more than 350 emulations and more than 18,000+ sound effects, if you can imagine it then Battlefield Sports equipment can make it happen for you.
 From traditional family-friendly laser tag to edgy military-simulations, and thrilling zombie game, sci-fi and fantasy games are just the beginning.
 In other words, choose:

 You can also switch between themes easily via a simple re-boot and re-configuration.
 You see, we have built-in redundancy in our laser tag gear.
 Every unit can be booted-up to act like any other unit.
 So you can have, for example, a Spitfire laser tag gun configured as an Uzi Machine Pistol if you are planning on running a military simulation scenario (this falls within the Battlefield LIVE theme).
 Or if you are planning on running a family-friendly then you can simply switch it to emulate a Laser Pistol (this is within the Battlefield Sci-Fi theme).

 And there are lots of themes to choose from!

 Our digital laser tag system called "SATR3" is a patented laser tag system.

 Play indoors or outdoors.
 Set up quickly.